Gluten-free egg-free dairy-free nut-free recipe for pumpkin chocolate chip blondies.

 - Bake for about 20 minutes or till toothpick comes out clean

 - You can use 1 cup of any gluten free flour blend.

-- You can use brown rice or sorghum flour for the amaranth.
+- You can use brown rice or sorghum flour or almond flour for the amaranth.
 Any tapioca or cornstarch for the arrowroot starch.

 - You can use brown sugar instead of coconut sugar to give it more a blondie feel, but we love coconut sugar so we use that.

 - The 2 tbsp of flax meal help provide chewy texture and helps keep the bars holding together along with the starch.

 - If you make in another pan, you may have to adjust baking time.

 Hope you enjoy these soft-tender-chocolatey-pumpkiny extra moist treat!

 Lightly sweet, perfectly spiced pumpkin blondies with pieces of chocolate chips.
 What is not to love?

 Twins Question: Are you a blondie or brownie fan?
 Do you like pumpkin blondies?